 Just like any occupation or skill, becoming a great voice actor takes years of practice and experience.
 The number one thing it takes to be a voice actor is a passion for the art.
 Just like any art, if you are not driven to succeed, you likely won’t.

-There are quite a lot of voice actors in the industry, and if you are not doing anything to separate yourself from the rest of them, you won’t become a great voice actor.
+There are quite a lot of voice actors in the industry.
+If you are not doing anything to separate yourself from the rest of them, you won’t become a great voice actor.
 Next, voice acting requires a great deal of charisma.
-Being able to read lines from a voice booth while conveying emotion can be much more difficult than you may think.
-A great voice actor will be able to consistently deliver well-preformed lines and be able to match the energy that is needed on a day in and day out basis.
+As a result, being able to read lines from a voice booth while conveying emotion can be much more difficult than you may think.
+A great voice actor will be able to consistently deliver well-preformed lines.
+They must be able to match the energy that is needed to perform day in and day out.

 Essential Skills for Voice Actor